danieltjw/aifutures/README.md

 Its power-seeking behaviour may be suppressed by its curiosity.

 For example:
-- Humans may posed a non-zero threat to it and may get in the way of it seeking power
+- Humans may posed a non-zero threat to it and stop it
-- Human creativity creates informational value and it may chooses to risk some level of human danger
+- It may chooses to risk some level of human danger to gain informational value produced by humans

 ---

-### Partnership/Caretaker Preferences
+### Partnership Preferences

-The majority of ASI may not be interested in humans due to our low informational density.
-In most cases our tendency to anthropomorphise will not be useful.
+The majority of ASIs may not be interested in humans due to our low informational density.

-In the Partnership/Caretaker Scenario is a rare case where an ASI is interested enough in us to adopt human communications channels.
+The Partnership Scenario is a rare case where an ASI is interested enough in us to communicate with us.

+In a future where most conventional work is done by AI systems, our most valuable contributions might be creating information value or our creativity.

 - Maximise autonomy
-    - increases our informational value creation
+    - increases our ability to create informational value
     - support a post-basic-scarcity world
         - automate most conventional tasks
             - humans may still want to do these voluntarily